In this article you will find the following:

 The Terminal app can also be used to delete app leftovers and fragments.

-Then go to the Applications folder in Finder and drag the icon of the app that you wish to uninstall into the Terminal window — it will automatically paste itself.
+- Then go to the Applications folder in Finder and drag the icon of the app that you wish to uninstall into the Terminal window — it'll automatically paste itself

 Do you need a dedicated uninstaller?